CookiePLMonster/CookiePLMonster.github.io/_posts/2021-09-06-gran-turismo-2-codes-pack.md

 ## HUD & rear view mirror toggle
 By default, it is impossible to completely hide the UI in GT2 during races or replays.
-Additionally, the rear view mirror only shows in the bumper camera and it cannot be down in chase cameras.
-This cheat allows to toggle the rear view mirror by tapping `L3` (cycling between "always on", "default" and "always off") and toggle the entire HUD by holding `L3`.
+Additionally, the rear view mirror only shows in the bumper camera and it never shows in chase cameras.
+This cheat allows to toggle the rear view mirror by tapping <kbd>L3</kbd> (cycling between "always on", "default" and "always off") and toggle the entire HUD by holding <kbd>L3</kbd>.
 Combined with a Pause and Frame Step features of PS1 emulators (including DuckStation), this can essentially act as a cheap version of Photo Mode 😉

 <div class="media-container small">